 6. How do you write a program in Python?

-To write a Python program, you first need to install Python and an IDE such as PyCharm, VS Code, or IDLE.
+To write a Python program, we first need to install Python and an IDE such as PyCharm, VS Code, or IDLE.
 Then follow these steps:

 Example: